com-480-data-visualization/VHXplore/README.md

 It contains:
 - Our project proposal as a .md file. [[link]](/Milestones/milestone1/Milestone1.md)
 - A jupyter notebook containing our preliminary exploratory data analysis [[link]](/Milestones/milestone1/EDA.ipynb)
-- The used datasets for the EDA, pldb.csv and plpop.csv
+- The used datasets for the EDA